Co-op Bank distances itself from parent with board revamp

-LONDON Britain's Co-operative Bank has revamped its board to increase its independence from its parent Co-op Group and comply with corporate governance rules before listing this year as part of a 1.5 billion pound rescue plan.
+LONDON Britain's Co-operative Bank CPBB_p.L has revamped its board to increase its independence from its parent Co-op Group and comply with corporate governance rules before listing this year as part of a 1.5 billion pound ($2.4 billion) rescue plan.

 They will be replaced by three independent directors and a new representative of the Co-op Group.
 Two existing Co-op Group representatives - Chief Executive Euan Sutherland and Ben Reid - will also remain on the Co-op Bank board.